-China Records One Month Without a Coronavirus Death
+Fantasy Land: China Claims Miracle Month Without a Coronavirus Death

 The number of deaths linked to Chinese coronavirus in just four months is now equal to about three-quarters of the number of people who die annually from malaria, one of the world’s most deadly infectious diseases.

-As Beijing applauded itself and acclaimed the lack of fatalities, it did spare the time to offer advice to the U.S. on how to cope with the pandemic – which amounted to being more like China.
+As Beijing applauded itself and acclaimed the startling lack of fatalities, it did spare the time to offer advice to the U.S. on how to cope with the pandemic – which amounted to being more like China.

 As Breitbart News reported, Chinese state media on Wednesday asserted federalism, multi-party democracy, and respect for individual privacy would make it impossible for the United States to defeat the virus, since Washington cannot dictate top-down solutions for the entire country or micro-monitor American citizens the way Beijing does.